bfrg/vim-c-cpp-modern/README.md

 ## Difference to vim-cpp-enhanced-highlight

-Both syntax files are based on [vim-cpp-enhanced-highlight][1] with a few
+Both syntax files are based on [vim-cpp-enhanced-highlight][octol] with the following modifications:
-modifications:

-- The C++ keywords `virtual`, `override`, `final`, `inline`, `explicit` and `export` are standard C++ statements and **not** types and are therefore put under the highlighting group `Statement`.
+- The C++ keywords `virtual`, `override`, `final`, `inline`, `explicit` and `export` are standard C++ statements and **not** types and are therefore highlighted using the highlight group `Statement`.
 - Highlighting of library functions is purely regex-based.
-- User-defined function templates or class members are not highlighted.
+- User-defined function templates, class names in declarations, and class scopes are not highlighted.
 Their regex'es are too complicated and slow, and fail too often.

 ## Optional features